Theravada: Pre-modern

 Bagan, the capital of the Bagan Kingdom.
 Between the 11th and 13th centuries, more than 10,000 temples, pagodas and monasteries were constructed in the Bagan plains.

 Over time, two other sects split off from the Mahāvihāra tradition, the Abhayagiri and Jetavana.
 While the Abhayagiri sect became known for the syncretic study of Mahayana and Vajrayana texts, as well as the Theravāda canon, the Mahāvihāra tradition did not accept these new scriptures.
 Instead, Mahāvihāra scholars like Buddhaghosa focused on the exegesis of the Pali scriptures and on the Abhidhamma.
 These Theravāda sub-sects often came into conflict with each other over royal patronage.
 The reign of Parākramabāhu I (1153–1186) saw an extensive reform of the Sri Lankan sangha after years of warfare on the island.
 Parākramabāhu created a single unified sangha which came to be dominated by the Mahāvihāra sect.

 Epigraphical evidence has established that Theravāda Buddhism became a dominant religion in the Southeast Asian kingdoms of Sri Ksetra and Dvaravati from about the 5th century CE onwards.
 The oldest surviving Buddhist texts in the Pāli language are gold plates found at Sri Ksetra dated circa the 5th to 6th century.
-Before the Theravāda tradition became the dominant religion in Southeast Asia, Mahāyāna, Vajrayana and Hinduism were also prominent.
+Before the Theravāda tradition became the dominant religion in Southeast Asia, Mahāyāna, Vajrayāna and Hinduism were also prominent.

 Starting at around the 11th century, Sinhalese Theravāda monks and Southeast Asian elites led a widespread conversion of most of mainland Southeast Asia to the Theravādin Mahavihara school.
 The patronage of monarchs such as the Burmese king Anawrahta (Pali: Aniruddha, 1044–1077) and the Thai king Ram Khamhaeng (floruit. late 13th century) was instrumental in the rise of Theravāda Buddhism as the predominant religion of Burma and Thailand.

 Burmese and Thai kings saw themselves as Dhamma Kings and as protectors of the Theravāda faith.
 They promoted the building of new temples, patronized scholarship, monastic ordinations and missionary works as well as attempted to eliminate certain non-Buddhist practices like animal sacrifices.
 During the 15th and 16th centuries, Theravāda also became established as the state religion in Cambodia and Laos.
 In Cambodia, numerous Hindu and Mahāyāna temples, most famously Angkor Wat and Angkor Thom, were transformed into Theravādin monasteries.